adam-poulton/slashdiablo-maphack/README.md

   * Record each run's length, XP gained, kill counts and drops to a file in your Diablo `data` directory (off by default)
 * Kill counters and kill rates (unique/champion/total) on the automap
+* Tabbed in-game info window (default hotkey: numpad 9), currently a runeword recipe lookup searchable by runeword name, rune or item type, also reachable with `.rw` in chat — see [Info Window](docs/Info-Window.md)
 * Gamble refresh hotkey for Gheed, Jamella and Anya (default: F5)
 * Reload configs in-game with ctrl+r or numpad 0 (both configurable)